miniferretti/TFE-SLAM-UCL/README.md

 # TFE-SLAM-UCL
 ---
  Git repo associated to the Master Thesis "LIDAR - Camera fusion for SLAM of autonomous robot or drones" by Matteo Ferretti di Castelferretto et Bruno Nicoletta.
+This repo is the source of all our work and contains a ROS workspace dedicated to the exploration of different technics of integrating a 2D LiDAR to a drone.

 ### Branches dispatching and explanation
 ---